 Section 317 Public service of procedural documents.

-The certificate of service or non-service is returned by the court to the Ministry of Justice and then forwarded with the annexed documents to the requesting State.
+The court returns the certificate of service or non-service to the Ministry of Justice and then forwards the annexed documents to the requesting State.

 Timeline for Execution

-Approximately 3-6 months as the service of documents depends on the circumstances.
+Approximately 3-6 months as the service of documents, depending on the circumstances.